top of page

 Chris Kerekes

-• Oct 7
+• Oct 7, 2025

 • 2 min read

 There once was a streetlight at the edge of an old neighborhood where no one lived anymore.
 The houses had long been boarded up.
-The road was cracked and quiet.
+The road was crumbling and quiet.
 But the streetlight still stood—tall and waiting—as if someone might return.

 It changed its colors like it always had: green to yellow, yellow to red, red to green again.